informatyzacja/LigaPWr/README.md

 make dev
 ```

+Before running app with docker compose, create two secret files inside repo, both ins secrets/ directory, password.txt and secret-key.txt, in each one put corresponding value in first line.

+You can also adjust environmental variables in compose.yaml file, mainly DEBUG and ADD_DUMMY_DATA, both of which take True/False as an input.

 To run app via docker compose with nginx, certbot and postgres (may need elevated privilege first time running):

 ```
 docker compose up -d
 ```

+The above pulls needed docker images, and builds one with this django app, and second one with nginx with custom setup.
+Then it runs all containers as one app in one shared virtual network.

+You can access app on localhost:80.

 ## Other commands